cocos/cocos-docs/en/shader/surface-shader.md

 #### 1. Definition

-Surface material function blocks can be defined using `CCProgram` or a separate chunk.
+Surface functions can be declared in `CCProgram` code blocks or their separate .chunk files.

-> **Note**: The function blocks used by VS and FS must be separate.
-Generally speaking all VSs share one and all FSs share one.
-In our case `standard-vs` and `shadow-caster-vs` share the `surface-vertex` block, while `standard-fs` and `shadow-caster-fs` share the `surface-fragment` block.
->
-> The advantage of using this approach is that all the user-defined animation and material code only needs to be written in one copy, but can be kept uniform across rendering uses.
+> **Note**: For consistency’s sake, all vertex shader code should be encased in one block while all fragment shader code in another.
+Vertex shader and fragment shader should not use more than one code blocks each.
+Also, vertex shader and fragment shader should not share the same code block.

 Surface Shader provides simple default functions internally, so **these functions are not mandatory**, **if you want to overload a function, you need to predefine the macro corresponding to that function to do so**.
 These functions are named with `Surfaces + ShaderStage name` followed by the function description.
 They can be found in [editor/assets/chunks/surfaces/default-functions](https://github.com/cocos/cocos-engine/tree/v3.5.1/editor/assets/chunks/surfaces/default-functions) to see the specific definition and implementation of each Surface function in different material models, e.g.